complexphoton/MESTI.m/README.md

 Since MESTI can use the APF method to handle a large number of input states simultaneously, the computational advantage of MESTI is the most pronounced in multi-input systems.

 There are use cases that MESTI can handle but is not necessarily the most efficient, such as
 - Broadband response problems involving many frequencies but only a few input states.
-Time-domain methods like FDTD may be preferred as they can compute a broadband response without looping over frequencies.
+Time-domain methods like FDTD may be preferred as they can compute a broadband response without looping over the frequencies.
 - Problems like plasmonics that require more than an order of magnitude difference in the discretization grid size at different regions of the structure.
 Finite-element methods may be preferred as they can handle varying spatial resolutions.
 (Finite-element methods can also adopt APF, but MESTI uses finite difference with a fixed grid size.)
 - Homogeneous structures with a small surface-to-volume ratio.
 Boundary element methods may be preferred as they only discretize the surface.

-Problems that MESTI currently does not handle:
+Problems that MESTI does not handle:
 - Nonlinear systems (*e.g.*, *χ*<sup>(2)</sup>, *χ*<sup>(3)</sup>, gain media).
-- Magnetic systems (*e.g.*, spatially varying permeability *μ*)
+- Magnetic systems (*e.g.*, spatially varying permeability *μ*).

 For eigenmode computation, such as waveguide mode solver and photonic band structure computation, one can use [<code>mesti_build_fdfd_matrix.m</code>](./src/mesti_build_fdfd_matrix.m) to build the matrix and then compute its eigenmodes.
 However, we don't currently provide a dedicated function to do so.